awsdocs/amazon-s3-userguide/doc_source/object-lock-managing.md

 ## Bypassing governance mode<a name="object-lock-managing-bypass"></a>

 You can perform operations on object versions that are locked in governance mode as if they were unprotected if you have the `s3:BypassGovernanceRetention` permission\.
-These operations include deleting an object version, shortening the retention period, or removing the Object Lock by placing a new lock with empty parameters\.
+These operations include deleting an object version, shortening the retention period, or removing the object lock by placing a new lock with empty parameters\.

 To bypass governance mode, you must explicitly indicate in your request that you want to bypass this mode\.
 To do this, include the `x-amz-bypass-governance-retention:true` header with your request, or use the equivalent parameter with requests made through the AWS CLI, or AWS SDKs\.
 The AWS Management Console automatically applies this header for requests made through the console if you have the permission required to bypass governance mode\.